#1E1E1E

 Selecting a topic is more like choosing a city to visit, finding a research question is like picking a restaurant, and writing a thesis statement is like ordering a menu item.
 The point is to start broad — but not too broad — then narrow in.

 Start by thinking about general topics you’re interested in.
 If you don’t already know what people are saying about it, find out.
 For example, maybe you like young adult literature.
 You just like the books and you’re not aware of any controversy, so you do some internet browsing and discover how the genre has evolved in just the last few decades.
 You wonder what factors have influenced its growth, who is really reading it, and what determines whether a book gets published.
-These questions are each excellent starting points to begin conducting your research.
+These questions are each an excellent starting point for conducting your research.
 Some questions might lead to a dead end, and some will turn up more information than you can handle, so you adjust accordingly.

 If you feel like you’re just inventing something to write about, you’re in good company.
 This writing stage was called invention in the ancient world by thinkers like Aristotle, who outlined questions to ask about a topic.
 (He called these topoi — places you can find things.)